 The most common implementation to stop Cross-site Request Forgery (CSRF) is to use a token that is related to a selected user and may be found as a hidden form in each state, dynamic form present on the online application.

-1. This token, referred to as a CSRF Token, works as follows:
+1. This token, referred to as a CSRF Token

 - The client requests an HTML page that has a form.

 - In response to this request, the server appends two tokens.
 It sends one as a cookie and keeps other tokens in a hidden form field.
 These tokens are generated randomly.

 - The client sends both the token back to the server once he submits the form.
 The cookie token is sent as a token, and the form token is sent inside the form data.

-- The server does not respond or rejects the request if a request doesn’t have both the requests.
+- The server does not respond or reject the request if a request doesn’t have both the requests.